 Selective 2: Systematic Literature Review

-A critical review of the literature poses an unresolved scientific question relevant to the practice of clinical medicine and attempts to answer that question using evidence published in medical literature.
+A systematic review of the literature poses an unresolved scientific question relevant to the practice of clinical medicine and attempts to answer that question using evidence published in medical literature.
 Particular attention is paid to the methods of the studies reviewed in addition to the results.
 Alternatively, students can use published literature and other sources to analyze an issue in medicine or to perform an historical investigation.

 Students choosing Selective 2 learn how to use medical databases effectively.
 They learn how the population and methods employed in a study affect the interpretation of study results.
 In addition, they will learn how to synthesize information from a variety of sources in the form of an evidence table to draw a reasonable conclusion.

 Selective 3: Experience-Driven Inquiry-RUOP

 An experience-driven investigation of an issue will be developed by the student while participating in the Rural/Underserved Opportunities Program (RUOP).
 During their four-week rotation, students live in rural or urban underserved communities throughout Washington, Wyoming, Alaska, Montana, and Idaho.
 They work side-by-side with local physicians providing health care to underserved populations.
 Students will closely observe health care in a community setting, then develop a project based on those observations.
 The project could take several forms, including a community needs assessment, a plan for a community health intervention, or evaluation of a service delivery project.

 Toby Keys, 206.616.7832